Ingested (band): The Architect of Extinction and The Level Above Human (2013–2018)

-Where Only Gods May Tread, Ashes Lie Still, The Tide of Death and Fractured Dreams and lineup changes (2019–present)
+Where Only Gods May Tread, Ashes Lie Still, The Tide of Death and Fractured Dreams and lineup changes (2019–2025)

 In 2019, Ingested supported Cryptopsy on their spring European tour.
 Incite, Demonical, Nightrage, and Gloryhole Guillotine joined the lineup as well.
 In April and May 2019, Ingested supported The Black Dahlia Murder on their European and UK tour.
 Ingested opened for Despised Icon on their fall 2019 tour in the United States.
 Kublai Khan and Shadow of Intent joined as support.
 Ingested toured Europe in November 2019 on their "Decade Of Human Suffering" Tour, performing Surpassing the Boundaries of Human Suffering in its entirety.
 Within Destruction, Signs of the Swarm, and Distant accompanied them on this tour.

 The band's fifth studio album, Where Only Gods May Tread, was released on 14 August 2020.
 Metal Hammer named it the 44th best metal album of 2020.
 On 30 July 2021, Ingested released The Surreption II, a fully re-recorded version of their second album.
 On 3 August 2022, the band released a single titled "Shadows in Time", from their sixth studio album, Ashes Lie Still, which was released on 4 November, 2022.
+Ingested supported Cannibal Corpse on their spring tour of Europe along with Dark Funeral.
 On 18 January 2024, the band released a single titled "Paragon of Purity", from their seventh studio album, The Tide of Death and Fractured Dreams, which was released on 5 April 2024.

 On 25 November 2024, the band parted ways with vocalist and founding member Jason Evans.
 In December 2024, the band revealed Josh Davies as their new vocalist.
 On 11 February 2025, the band released a new single, "Altar of Flesh", the first to feature Davies.
 It was also announced that touring musicians Andrew Virrueta and Thomas O’Malley had joined the band as full-time members.

+Denigration (2026–present)

+On 12 February 2026, the band released a new single, "Merciless Reflection", and announced their eighth studio album, Denigration, set for release on 8 May.
+Six days later, the band announced they had parted ways with Josh Davies, though a reason was not given for his departure.
+The band stated that Davies would be replaced by Adam Mercer from Deathstroke for their upcoming tour.
+On 9 March, the band announced that they would proceed with releasing their new album, Denigration, with Davies' recordings removed and all vocals being re-recorded by guitarists Sean Hynes and Andrew Virrueta on both digital and physical releases.
+They also confirmed they were searching for a new frontman.

+On 31 May 2026, bassist Thomas O'Malley announced he had left the band.